MCHChung/DME-DDMD/README.md

 to make a reproducible scientific project named
 > TMI&MD

-It is authored by Chung, Guan.
+It is authored by Chung, Mohan, Dixit, and Guan.

 To (locally) reproduce this project, do the following: